19 Best Pre-Employment Assessment Tests to Hire Top Talent

 Looking Ahead: Future AI Trends

-Real-Time Skill Verification: AI watches candidates perform tasks and provides instant feedback
+Real-Time Skill Verification (now live): AI watches candidates perform tasks and provides instant feedback

 Predictive Career Pathing: AI identifies not just fit for current role, but long-term growth potential